Wonderful Wanderings

 I visited some of the shops with local blogger Rachel from Life in Geordieland (people from Newcastle are called “Geordies”) and discovered the following gems thanks to her.

 For pizza, Slice is the place.
-I went there for lunch and there was quite the queue but the service is fast and the pizza good.
-You pay £1.8 or £2 for a big slice.
+I went there for lunch, and there was quite a queue, but the service was fast, and the pizza was good.

-If you're fancy something sweet, head to Pet Lamb Patisserie.
+If you fancy something sweet, head to Pet Lamb Patisserie.
 All the cakes you'll find here are made fresh by hand.
 They also serve coffee and tea and have a little seating area.

 This isn't some quirky tourist attraction either.
-Rachel told me that there are always people walking in and out and indeed when we were there, people were also getting weighed.
-When they were done, they got a little ticket with their weight on it so they can keep track of their weekly progress.
+Rachel told me that there are always people walking in and out, and indeed when we were there, people were also getting weighed.
+When they were done, they got a little ticket with their weight on it so they could keep track of their weekly progress.

-What's also cool, is that Newcastle is trying to get its citizens to be more active and so it has this “Newcastle can” campaign, which includes a bunch of different activities, one of which is that people leave little post-its at the Weigh House publicly announcing their motivation to lose weight.
+What's also cool is that Newcastle is trying to get its citizens to be more active.
+So it has this “Newcastle Can” campaign, which includes a bunch of different fun activities.
+One is that people leave little post-its at the Weigh House, publicly announcing their motivation to lose weight.

 I think Grainger Market is one of the places to visit in Newcastle just because it's still where locals go to do their groceries.